ryszardfullstack/docker_task/readme.md

- `sudo docker inspect <containerid/name>` to check all the network info and everything ` sudo docker image ls` list docker iamge and check which image created when `sudo docker-compose up --build -d` to run and build the project in your machine, which will run in daemon mode
+ `sudo docker inspect <containerid/name>` to check all the network info and everything ` sudo docker image ls` list docker iamge and check which image created when `sudo docker-compose up --build` to run and build the project in your machine, which will run in daemon mode

 The server side is writing in python and django. at first get access to docker contaier by `docker system exec -it <containername> bash` and then create a superuser with `python3 manage.py createsupeurser` and you can login there, there will be optoin to store your first name, last name, and every single logs.